Executive Summary

 Problem Statement

-- Environmental impact and climate change concerns
+- Environmental and regulatory concerns

 Goal